erikanagamine/autonomousdatabase/readme.md

 <a name="10"></a>

-# 10. Get insights in your data in OML Notebooks
+# 10. Get insights with your data in OML Notebooks

 If you need to see your data in another visualization using notebooks, you can use Oracle Machine Learning.